ClassicConor/UoKCSYear1ExamNotes2024/HCI (With Exam Answers)/HCI 2023 Paper/HCI 2023 Answers.typ

 would likely be much easier for the user to accidentely click on the wrong button, simply because everything’s so close together.

-A second way that could be used to reduce slips is to have a mechanism which provides feedback.
-For example, when a user fills in a form and sends it off, a confirmation message could pop up to to confirm this.
+The second way to reduce slips within the system is by using vivid colours for both the text and the buttons.
+If the text and buttons were all the same colour, it would be much easier for the user to accidentally click on the wrong button, as they would all blend in together.

 #quote(block: true)[
 #block[